-When an employee requests time off, we can define who will be the entity that will be required to approve the request and how many level of approval (up to 2 levels) are required for approving a request.
+When an employee requests time off, we can define who will be the entity that will be required to approve the request and how many levels of approval (up to 2 levels) are required for approving a request.

-In bob, there are two ways to define what is the entity:
+There are two ways to define what is the entity:

 By Role: you can set the Role who will be in charge of approving a time off request.
 There are two roles that can be used:

 Manager/ 2nd level Manager: these are out of the box roles that allows you set the approver as the employees Direct Manager (that is the employee's "Reports to" field or the 2nd Level Manager which is the Indirect Manager of the employee (that is the Manager's Manager).